Best Online Healthcare Programs in Fayetteville, NC (2026)

 Frequently Asked Questions

-How many accredited healthcare programs are near Fayetteville, NC?
+How many accredited healthcare schools are near Fayetteville, NC?

-Our directory lists 5 healthcare programs within 100 miles of Fayetteville.
-The closest is Fayetteville Technical Community College in Fayetteville, NC (3.1 miles), and the farthest in our top picks is Sandhills Community College (26.0 miles).
-0 of these programs are offered fully online.
+Our directory has 71 accredited schools offering healthcare programs near Fayetteville.
+The closest is Fayetteville Technical Community College in Fayetteville, NC (3.1 miles), and the farthest in our top picks is Bladen Community College (33.5 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying healthcare roles near Fayetteville?